nerdfiles/rewrite/readme.markdown

 ## Minimum Viable Product

-1. ElasticSearch for Goal Sentences
+1. Elasticsearch for Goal Sentences
 2. Taxonomy of Sentence Pairs
 3. Sentence Generation
 3.1.
 Regular Notifications via E-mail to stay on track when essay writing